cldwalker/boson/README.md

 ## Writing Plugins

-The most common way to write a plugin is to extend one of the many method hooks available.
-Any methods that are defined in an API or APIClassMethods module are extendable.
-For example, if you want to extend what any boson-based executable does first, extend Boson::BareRunner.start:
+A Boson plugin is a third-party library that extends Boson through its extension API.
+Any Boson class/module that includes or extends a module named API or APIClassMethods provides an extension API.
+Examples of such classes are Boson::BareRunner, Boson::Command, Boson::Inspector and Boson::Library.
+As an example, let us extend what any boson-based executable does first, extend Boson::BareRunner.start:

 ```ruby
 module Boson